Arnifabiziagne/Panorama/README.md

 - `"server_log_mode"`: `"console"`, `"file"`, or `"both"` — determines where logs are written.
 - `"log_retention_days"`: number of days to keep logs (default: `7`).
 - `"log_level"`: `"DEBUG"`, `"INFO"`, `"WARNING"`, `"ERROR"` — logs are displayed only if their level is equal to or higher than this setting.
+- `"gunicorn_log_level"` : `"DEBUG"`, `"INFO"`, `"WARNING"`, `"ERROR"` - log level for gunicorn server.
+If not set then there won't be log from gunicorn.
+- `"db_gfa_loading_batch_size"` : According to the ram available : bigger batch size will go faster but will consume more memory.
+Default value is 2 000 000.

 ## Contacts